Greatest Women's Soccer Players

 Teams: Wembley Ladies (1994-96), England national team (1995-2014), Arsenal Ladies (1996-97, 2012-17), Seton Hall University (1997-99), New Jersey Lady Stallions (1999-2000), Philadelphia Charge (2001-03), New Jersey Wildcats (2004), Arsenal Ladies (2005-09), Boston Breakers (2009-12), Great Britain national team (2012)

-Key stats: Two-time FA Women’s Player of the Year.
-Three-time Big East Offensive Player of the Year.
-Member of the Order of the British Empire.
-Capped 117 times by England.
+Key stats: Two-time FA Women’s Player of the Year, three-time Big East Offensive Player of the Year, Order of the British Empire

 Bottom Line: Kelly Smith